 The first thing to consider is the performance fee.
 Performance fees have become relatively rare in many areas of finance.
 In theory, performance fees incentivize managers to have higher performance.
 On the one hand, this seems like a logical argument – if the manager makes more if the fund performs well, it makes sense that the manager would work as hard as possible to make sure the fund does well.

-While performance fees can be controversial, an even more controversial aspect of the 2 and 20 pay structure is the two percent fee.
+While performance fees can be controversial, the two percent fee is an even more controversial aspect of the 2 and 20 pay structure.
 In theory, a manager could do nothing and still earn two percent of the fund’s AUM.
-While two percent may not sound like a lot, since only accredited and institutional investors may invest in hedge funds, many hedge funds are quite large; well into the billions of dollars, and fund managers, therefore, stand to make a lot of money.
-Even a relatively small hedge fund of $500 million allows a fund manager to earn $10 million a year, and that’s before including the 20% of any profit received.
+While two percent may not sound like a lot, since only accredited and institutional investors may invest in hedge funds, many hedge funds are pretty significant; well into the billions of dollars, and fund managers, therefore, stand to make a lot of money.
+Even a relatively small hedge fund of 500 million allows a fund manager to earn 10 million a year, and that’s before including the 20% of any profit received.

-The two percent part of the payment structure could theoretically further incentive the fund manager to take on additional risk, since if the fund manager invests in a high-risk investment that doesn’t work out and leads to negative performance for the fund, the manager still makes the two percent.
+The two percent part of the payment structure could further incentivize the fund manager to take on additional risk.
+If the fund manager invests in a high-risk investment that doesn’t work out and leads to negative performance for the fund, the manager still makes two percent.